 - Old cleaning rags you can throw away after use.

 - Toilet brush with disposable heads.

 - A toilet bleach block

 Bleach dilution for disinfection

-Bleach needs to be diluted according to manufacturer’s instructions, however, a rough guide for a strong bleach solution would be:
+Bleach should be diluted according to the manufacturer’s instructions; however, a rough guide for a strong bleach solution would be:

 Bleach ( 5.25% or 6.00%–6.15% sodium hypochlorite depending on the manufacturer) is usually diluted in water at 1:10

-After applying to the surface area, leave the bleach for a dwell time of approximately 10 to 20 minutes to kill any germs. after this time the surface should be rinsed over with water.
+After applying to the surface area, leave the bleach for a dwell time of approximately 10 to 20 minutes to kill germs.
+After this time, the surface should be rinsed over with water.